 Lightened Up Green Bean Casserole

-A lightened up, healthier version of the classic green bean casserole made from scratch, no canned soup.
+This holiday season enjoy a lighter, healthier version of the classic green bean casserole recipe made from scratch with no canned soup.

-I blanched my green beans for 2 minutes so they wouldn’t turn to mush.
-If you like your green beans soft, I would boil them for 5-7 minutes.
+In this new lighter version, I use fresh green beans in my green bean casserole.
+I blanched them for two minutes so they wouldn’t turn to mush.
+If you like them soft, I would boil them for 6-8 minutes.

 Lightened Up Green Bean Casserole with Shallot Crumb Topping